Today, we had a lovely float down the Hoguzawa River, then explored a kimono forest and a bamboo forest.

 After a pleasant two hours, we arrived at the tourist town of Arishiyama.
 This town has a UNESCO World Heritage Site shrine as well as a Kimono Forest and a significant bamboo forest.

 The Kimono Forest was made up of lucite pillars, about two meters high, with kimono fabric inside.
 At night, the pillars are lit from within.
 Some fabrics are repeated, though not many.

 A few blocks down the road is the bamboo forest, which seems to be the main attraction.
 It was enjoyed by visitors from Japan and abroad.
 I was surprised to see many Japanese visitors in traditional dress.
 The bamboo in the forest is a very tall variety, with some stalks green and others greyed by age.

 When we got back to Kyoto, I chose not to go to the Kiyomizu Temple with Anita.
 I have a cough that persists when I’m not moving.
 I got about two hours of sleep last night.
 I was fine while we were walking around, and as soon as we started to wait for the train, I started up again.
-I find it annoying; Anita barely tolerates it.
-We definitely needed a break from each other.
+It’s annoying.

-By returning to 5he hotel, I missed the rain.
+By returning to the hotel, I missed the rain.
 Phew.